Fifth Disease: Home Remedies | Symptoms | Causes and Prevention of Fifth Disease

-It is the fifth most contagious rash in children also known as Slapped Cheek Disease.
+It is the fifth most contagious rash in children also known as Slapped Cheek disease.
 It is a mild infection that usually affects children between 5 to 15 years of age.
 In some cases rash is accompanied by itching, headache, mild fever and sore throat.

-Symptoms of Fifth Disease
+Symptoms Of Fifth Disease

-1. The area around the mouth looks relatively pale and bright red rash develops on both the cheeks.
+• The area around the mouth looks relatively pale and bright red rash develops on both the cheeks.

-2. After a few days on the upper part of arms and legs slightly raised pink rash appears and then spreads to the lower limbs and sometimes trunk.
+• After a few days on the upper part of arms and legs slightly raised pink rash appears and then spreads to the lower limbs and sometimes trunk.

-3. Exposure to heat, sunlight, exercise and trauma can reactivate the rash.
-It appears and goes over 1 to 3 weeks.
+• Exposure to heat, sunlight, exercise and trauma can reactivate the rash.

-4. Achy joints and arthritis are common.
+• Achy joints and arthritis are common.
 Both sides of the body are equally affected and the joint pain may linger for weeks without a rash.

-5. Adults who develop fifth disease may have mild rash or no rash at all.
+• Adults who develop fifth disease may have mild rash or no rash at all.

-• Fifth Disease is caused by a virus, Parvovirus B19 and spreads from person to person by breathing, sneezing, coughing and by respiratory droplets.
+Fifth Disease is caused by a virus, Parvovirus B19 and spreads from person to person by breathing, sneezing, coughing and by respiratory droplets.
 The virus is in the incubation period for 4 to 14 days and may be contagious then.
+After the appearance of the rash it is no longer contagious.

-Home remedies for Fifth Disease
+Home Remedies For Fifth Disease

 • In case of fever, dip a sponge in lukewarm water and wipe the child.
 Let the water evaporate by itself and repeat till the temperature reduces.